Probing pre-supernova mass loss in double-peaked Type Ibc supernovae from the Zwicky Transient Facility: Methods and Analysis

 \subsubsection{Blackbody fit}

 We estimate the bolometric light curve for epochs where we have detections in at least two filters by fitting a blackbody function.
 For each epoch, we use a Python \emcee\ package \citep{Foreman-Mackey13} to perform a Markov Chain Monte-Carlo (MCMC) analysis in order to estimate the blackbody temperature ($T_\mathrm{BB}$), radius ($R_\mathrm{BB}$) and luminosity ($L_\mathrm{BB}$).
 The uncertainties of the model parameters are determined by extracting the $16^\mathrm{th}$ and $84^\mathrm{th}$ percentiles of the posterior probability distribution.
+We note that UV coverage is only available for SNe 2020bvc, 2022oqm, 2021gno.
+For these three SNe, the blackbody fit is done on the available UV$-$optical photometry.
+For the rest, the blackbody fit is done on the available optical photometry only.
 The best-fit parameters can be found in Appendix \ref{appendix: blackbody}.